thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="upgrade-paths"}
 ## Supported Upgrade Paths

-If you are running one of the following versions, you can upgrade to the 6.3 release
+If you are running one of the following versions, you can upgrade to the 7.0.1 release directly.
-directly:

-* 6.1.x to 6.3
+* 6.2.x to 7.0.1
-* 6.2.x to 6.3
+* 6.3.x to 7.0.1

 This includes any hotfixes or customer patches on these branches.

 If you are running a different version, you must do a multiple pass upgrade.
-First, upgrade to version 6.1.x, or version 6.2.x, and then to the 6.3 release.
+First, upgrade to version 6.2.x, or 6.3.x and then to the 7.0.1 release.

 {% include note.html content="To successfully upgrade your ThoughtSpot cluster, all user profiles must include a valid email address.
 Without valid email addresses, the upgrade is blocked." %}